Lucasosf/como-ser-um-programador/readme.md

 ### People from outside of Brazil

 During my life, I've been asked about being a programmer by people around me.
 This project has a goal of leaving a good way for anyone to start studing and get a job with programming in Brazil.
-That's why this repository is written in Portuguese.
+This is why this repository is written in Portuguese and may not be relevant for people from outside of Brazil.
+Thanks.

 ## Inglês